TobiasMeister/RichPresence.JS/README.md

 # RichPresence.JS
-A JavaScript wrapper for the official Discord Rich Presence API
+A Node.js wrapper for the official Discord Rich Presence API